-The Chamber believes that WV Department of Education’s Simulated Workplace initiative provides an excellent opportunity to directly influence the success of the next generation of WV’s workforce, and the Chamber supports continued funding to support this worthwhile program.
+The Chamber believes that WV Department of Education’s Simulated Workplace initiative provides an opportunity to directly influence the success of the next generation of West Virginia’s workforce, and it supports continued funding for this worthwhile program.
 The demand among business and industry leaders for a more work-ready employee continues to grow.
-The Simulated Workplace helps fill this void by immersing students in an engaging workplace environment which provides the necessary technical training with an emphasis on attendance, drug-free status, professionalism, problem solving, leadership, and the ability to work on a team.
-The Simulated Workplace puts business and industry processes and behaviors directly into career and technical education programs and provides students with an understanding of all aspects of an industry or business and shows them how their individual success can lead to the company’s efficiency and profitability.
+The Simulated Workplace helps fill this void by immersing students in an engaging environment that provides the needed technical training while emphasizing the workplace’s requirements of attendance, drug-free status, professionalism, problem solving, leadership, and the ability to work on a team.
+The Simulated Workplace puts business and industry processes and behaviors directly into the CTE programs and shows students how their individual success can lead to the company’s efficiency and profitability.